ravic4/Fintech_Project/Project1/README.md

 | ----------- | -------------------------- |
 | Land and property registries | Land registery based on blockchain would allow for absolute transparency in land & property titles, and reduce the risk of fraud.
 | Investor/tenant information | Because of blockchain's transparency, landlords could know the exact identity of their tenants, and due to blockchain's record-keeping technology, it would reduce the risk of miscommunication between tenants and landlords.
-| Transaction tracking & due dilligence | Blockchain technology makes it easy for homeowners to prove ownership and allow for potential buyers to understand who were the previous tenants were.
+| Transaction tracking & due dilligence | Blockchain technology makes it easy for homeowners to prove ownership and allow for potential buyers to understand who the previous tenants are.
 This could greatly reduce fraud as tenant information is stored.
 | Seamless transactions | Through blockchain technology, cryptocurrencies could be used as a transaction tool between buyers and sellers, reducing the need for a "bank" as all paperwork would be tracked online |
 | Investors have more flexibility | Since all information is tracked on the blockchain, it would make it seamless for homeowners to build out more accurate financial models.
 With Mercado Libre's vast knowledge of people's payment information, financial models could be created with greater accuracy and provide investors the tools to understand the potential income from the property.
 ##### *Table 9: How blockchain could benefit Mercado Libre, source: [Casper.network](https://casper.network/en-us/web3/blockchain/use-cases/real-estate/#)*
-#### These technologies are important for my solution as they democratize real-estate for homeowners by reducing beuracracy that usually would be involved when buying a home.
+#### These technologies are important for my solution as they democratize real-estate for homeowners by reducing bureaucracy that usually would be involved when buying a home.
 Furthermore, it would also reduce any form of racial bias as people would be provided loans based on their ability to pay (as the blockchain would store that information).
-This technology could be carried over to Mercado Libre's ecommerce line by providing real-receipt between buyers and sellers and cutout fraud entirely.
+This technology could be carried over to Mercado Libre's ecommerce line by providing real receipt between buyers and sellers and cutout fraud entirely.
 <br>

 ### Sources for formatting: